The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 Show your substitution step.
 After writing the formula, show the numbers substituted in.
 This earns you a method mark even if you make an arithmetic error later.

-State the formula you are using.
-Writing “cosine rule: a² = b² + c² - 2bc cos(A)” at the start of your answer makes your method clear and earns credit.
+State the formula you’re using.
+Writing “cosine rule: a² = b² + c² - 2bc cos(A)” at the start makes your method clear and earns credit.

 Draw and label the triangle.
-If the question does not provide a diagram, sketch one yourself.
-Label all the sides and angles you know.
-This makes it much easier to identify which version of the formula to use and reduces the chance of mixing up sides and angles.
+If the question doesn’t provide a diagram, sketch one.
+Label all sides and angles you know.
+This makes it much easier to spot which formula version to use.

 Check your answer is reasonable.
-In any triangle, the longest side is always opposite the largest angle.
-If your calculated side is longer than both given sides but the angle between them is less than 60 degrees, something has gone wrong.
+The longest side is always opposite the largest angle.
+If your calculated side is longer than both given sides but the angle between them is less than 60 degrees, something’s gone wrong.

 Beyond GCSE

-At A-Level, the cosine rule appears in both pure mathematics and mechanics.
-It is used in vector problems, navigation bearings, and force diagrams.
-The formula itself stays the same, but the contexts become more varied.
-A strong grasp of when and how to apply it at GCSE sets you up well for further study.
+At A-Level, the cosine rule appears in pure mathematics and mechanics.
+You’ll use it in vector problems, navigation bearings, and force diagrams.
+The formula stays the same, but contexts become more varied.
+A strong grasp now sets you up well.

-The cosine rule is also the foundation for understanding the dot product of vectors, which you will meet if you study Further Maths or Physics at A-Level.
+The cosine rule also underpins the dot product of vectors, which you’ll meet in Further Maths or Physics at A-Level.

 Related GCSE Maths Guides